Flexor Tendon Repair

 Splint and Elevation

 A splint is made to protect your tendon whilst it heals.
-It is vital that you DO NOT remove the splint until advised to do so by your doctor or physiotherapist.
+It is vital that you DO NOT remove the splint until advised to do so by your doctor or Hand therapist.

 Swelling is a normal reaction to surgery; however, it is important to limit this as much as possible:

-• Wear your sling during the day for the first 3-5 days following surgery
+• Wear your sling during the day for the first 3 to 5 days following surgery

 • Keep your hand elevated when walking around.